Private Road Maintenance

 - If the easement is owned by more than one person, or is attached to parcels of land under different ownership, the cost of maintaining it in repair shall be shared by each owner of the easement or the owners of the parcels of land, as the case may be, pursuant to the terms of any agreement entered into by the parties for that purpose.

-- In the event that snow removal is not required under subdivision (a) or under any independent contractual or statutory duty, an agreement entered into pursuant to subdivision (b) to maintain the easement in repair shall be construed to include
+d.
+In the event that snow removal is not required under subdivision (a), or under any independent contractual or statutory duty, an agreement entered into pursuant to subdivision (b) to maintain the easement in repair shall be construed to include

-- Snow removal is not expressly precluded by the terms of the agreement.
+(1) Snow removal is not expressly precluded by the terms of the agreement.

-- Snow removal is necessary to provide access to the properties served by the easement.
+(2) Snow removal is necessary to provide access to the properties served by the easement.

-- tives in the same manner as provided by the agreement for repairs to the easement.
+(3) Snow removal is approved in advance by the property owners or their elected representatives in the same manner as provided by the agreement for repairs to the easement.

-- The provisions of this section do not apply to rights-of-way held or used by railroad common carriers subject to the
+(4) This section section does not apply to rights-of-way held or used by railroad common carriers subject to the